 Your 24 hours in Muscat will look like this:

-- 👍🏼 Cultural etiquette matters: Omanis are friendly and respectful.
+• 👍🏼 Cultural etiquette matters: Omanis are friendly and respectful.
 Avoid public displays of affection, and always ask before taking photos of locals, especially women.
-Friday is the holy day, so expect some places to open later or close midday.
+Friday is a holy day, so expect some places to open later or close midday.

 Arriving in Muscat